Everything you need to know about investing in gilts

 What about index-linked gilts?

-The UK government also issues index-linked bonds, where returns are linked to the RPI inflation rate.
+The UK government also issues index-linked bonds, where the coupons and principal are linked to the RPI inflation rate.
 Aimed at large investors who need to secure an income above inflation, they are generally very long duration bonds, meaning that they take a long time to mature and pay back the bond owner in full.

 Inflation-linked bonds will generally rise in price when interest rates fall, just as normal bonds do, but will also perform well when inflation rises, which is a scenario that may hurt normal bonds as the real value of their coupon will be eroded.